thedynamiclinker/sudocode/lib/bbl/radicalize/01-theoretical-terror-management.md

      Anyways, back to whatever this is...)

-    (Narrator: The increasingly depressed scientist turns his thoughts back to whatever-this-is/whatever-that-was (which, in the present situation, appears to be "writing" (though honestly it's hard to tell.)))
+    (Narrator: The increasingly sad scientist turns his thoughts back to whatever-this-is/whatever-that-was (which, in the present situation,
+    appears to be "writing" (though honestly it's hard to tell.)))

 Having thus covered thusly (I think my brain's shutting down) the necessary